What is Epigenetics?

 Epigenetics reframes your relationship to fate.
 Your genetics do not doom you.
 Instead, you are in a dynamic, co-creative relationship with your biology.

 Your body responds to love, safety, ritual, and nourishment.
+Your body deserves consistency and commitment from you,

 Healing is possible not just on a physical level, but at the level of your blueprint.
+Emotional, mental, and spiritual fortitude and growth are all equally essential in one’s journey towards ancestral/epigenetic development and healing.

 By choosing to live in awareness, you can activate dormant gifts, restore ancestral balance, and even protect your descendants.